You Voted Yes! Conexus, Cornerstone, and Synergy Credit Unions Are Merging!

 To move forward with the merger, two key approvals are required:

-1. Member Vote: Each of the three credit unions must have 75% of their voting members vote in favour of the merger.
-If only two out of the three credit unions achieve this, one of them must be Conexus to ensure the desired scale is met.
+- Member Vote: Each of the three credit unions must have 75% of their voting members vote in favour of the merger.
+This has been achieved.

-If approved by members and regulators, the anticipated effective date for the new credit union would be January 1, 2026.
+The effective date for the new credit union is January 1, 2026.

 Timeline